M-arcus/cloudron-docs/docs/documentation/developer/baseimage.md

 ### WEBADMIN_ORIGIN

-WEBADMIN_ORIGIN is set to the HTTP(S) origin of the Cloudron's web admin.
+WEBADMIN_ORIGIN is set to the HTTP(S) origin of the Cloudron's dashboard.
 For example, `https://my.cloudron.io`.

 ## Node.js